theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 ---
 ![Nothing is more refreshing than ice cream and this blackberry ice cream is the best at the Blackberry Arts Festival!](/img/blackberry-ice-cream-medium.jpg "Blackberry Ice Cream!
 Yum!")

-#### The annual **Blackberry Arts Festival** celebrates the ART and the delicious blackberry!
+#### The annual **Blackberry Arts Festival** celebrates ART and the delicious blackberry!

-The **Blackberry Arts Festival** is a **juried arts and craft festival** that has been happening for more than 40 years.
+The **Blackberry Arts Festival** is a **juried arts and craft festival** that began more than 40 years ago.
 The Festival highlights the works of local and regional artists and crafters in August, the typical timing of the annual harvest of the blackberry.

 The **Blackberry Arts Festival** features an impressive array of metalwork, jewelry, quilts, candles, hand-painted clothing, wine, carved wood, and much more available for purchase.
 The festival also includes food vendors, some featuring delicious items made from Oregon blackberries, and features live music on the **Blackberry Jam** concert stage all weekend long!